Finance & Tax Consultants

 The introduction of a 20% cap on high DTI loans by APRA marks a significant regulatory shift aimed at ensuring stability within Australia’s housing finance landscape.
 These measures are timely, given the changing dynamics of investment and borrowing practices.
 While the full impact of these changes may take time to materialize, both lenders and borrowers alike are advised to remain aware and responsive to these new conditions.

-As we move towards the implementation date, understanding the implications of these restrictions will help all stakeholders navigate Australia’s evolving mortgage market effectively.
+Now that the cap has taken effect, understanding its implications will help all stakeholders navigate Australia’s evolving mortgage market effectively.

 Check out our website for more information.